lennyleadership/code_cokbuk/content.en/docs/01_R_codes/07_tidyup/01_date_time.md

 <!--more-->
 ---

-#  turn character into date and time
+# Turn character into date and time

 use parse_date_time()